Model-based Analysis and Specification of Functional Requirements and Tests for Complex Automotive Systems: Application and Evaluation

 In addition to the definition of tests and validation goals, we explicitly modeled on which environments the tests should be executed by entering the activity \emph{model test environments}.
 At the case company, the timer-charging function was validated on two test environments that were operated in two different departments.
-The first test environment was used for software integration testing (SwIT) and the second environment was used for system integration testing (SysIT, cf. to the ASPICE processes SWE.5 and SYS.4 - see background information in Sect. \ref{sect:testspecification}).
+The first test environment was used for software integration testing and the second environment was used for system integration testing (cf. to the ASPICE processes SWE.5 and SYS.4 - see background information in Sect. \ref{sect:testspecification}).
 The test environments are in turn composed of \emph{test environment objects} (see Fig. \ref{fig:ontology}), which we used to model specific resources (e.g., debug- or CAN interfaces).
 With this information we were able to link the different test environments to the already defined tests.
-Specifically, @test TM\_710 required to read back the clock time that was written to the hardware-timer, which is only possible with access to internal ECU data.
-Therefore, we connected @test TM\_710 to the test environment SwIT, which included the test environment object \emph{debug-interface}, necessary to read the internal data and execute the test-cases connected to @test TM\_710.
+Specifically, one test case required to read back the clock time that was written to the hardware-timer, which is only possible with access to internal ECU data.
+Therefore, we connected the corresponding test to the test environment for software integration testing, which included the test environment object \emph{debug-interface}, necessary to read the internal data.

 With executing the activity \emph{consolidate validation goals and tests} and \emph{model test environments}, we created the foundation for the activities \emph{requirements verification} and \emph{requirements validation}.
 These activities were based on two separate views, which we derived from our system model automatically.
 We used both views for the test-driven modeling of system requirements.
-As a first step we used the view shown in Fig. \ref{fig:testCaseSpecification} to model each test-case and run the TDSS process (see Sect. \ref{sect:smlk}).
-As a result we created formal SMLK scenarios that specified the expected system behavior.
+As a first step we used the view shown in Fig. \ref{fig:testCaseSpecification} to model each test case and run the TDSS process (see Sect. \ref{sect:smlk}).

-Specifically, the test-case TM\_710.1 describes the positive case: the OBC should set the clock time of the hardware timer to the time contained in a CAN message if timer-charging was requested.
-Following TDSS, we modeled this test-case as shown in Listing \ref{list:TestCase710}.
-Where timer-charging is requested (line 4) and the CAN time is transmitted to the OBC (line 8).
-Subsequently, the time written to the hardware timer should be equal to the CAN time (line 9).

-To get a passed test result, we extended the scenario specification with the scenario documented in Listing \ref{list:SMLKTM710}.